 The appointment of Head of Care Joy Wakenshaw, an experienced practitioner of, and passionate advocate for trauma informed practice has initiated an exciting new phase in the organisation’s journey towards excellence in this area.

-In a storied 30-year career in support of children and young people, spanning over thirty years, Joy has been a lead on the implementation of a trauma-informed approach, working and training directly with The Sanctuary Institute in Yonkers, New York.
+In a storied 30-year career in support of children and young people, Joy has been a lead on the implementation of a trauma-informed approach, working and training directly with The Sanctuary Institute in Yonkers, New York.

 We asked Joy to discuss her journey with the organisation so far and the positive impact the trauma informed focus is having on our team and, of course, our young people.